adamgunther1/time_slot/README.md

 #### Environment Variables

+You will need to procure your own environment variables.
 In your .env file, add the following environment variables:
 ```
 CLIENTID
 CLIENTSECRET